Motorcycle racing: Vintage

 In vintage racing riders race classic motorcycles that are no longer competitive with the latest production motorcycles.
 Classes are organized by production period and engine displacement.
 There are vintage events for almost every type of racing listed above, vintage motocross and road racing are especially popular.
 Equipment is limited to that available for the production period, although modern safety equipment and tires are permitted.
-Most vintage production periods are from the 1970s and before, but now 1980s motorcycles are being allowed into some events, although this has met with some opposition from traditionalists.
+Most vintage production periods are from the 1970s and before, but now 1980s and 1990s motorcycles are being allowed into some events.
 Generally a motorcycle must be at least 25 years old to be considered vintage.

 The sanctioning body for most US vintage racing is the American Motorcyclist Association.
 The main organizations that sponsor vintage racing are the American Historic Racing Motorcycle Association (AHRMA), BikeBandit and WERA Motorcycle Roadracing, which has several vintage classes along with modern racers.
 Of historical importance is the United States Classic Racing Association (USCRA) one of the oldest vintage racing clubs in the US.
 In the UK the Main organisations are The British Historic Racing Club (BHRC), an arm of the Vintage motorcycle club, and the Classic Motorcycle Racing Club (CRMRC).
 The CRMC was formed about thirty years ago when the BHRC was slow to include new machines in the 25 years rule and to deal with the first Japanese machines reaching that age.
 Nowadays the BHRC caters for machines from Europe and America made up to the mid eighties while the CRMC allows the same era and some but not all Japanese machines.